mahmoudshaker123/The-Python-Programmer/README.md

    python main.py
    ```

+3. Write your solution in the corresponding exercise file.
+For example, if you are working on exercise 1 in chapter 1, you should write your solution in the `exercise_ch1_01.py` file.

-3. Run the test to verify the correctness of your solution.
+4. Run the test to verify the correctness of your solution.
    > Note: Always use the `-k` flag to run a specific test.

    ```bash